My work as a Performing Artist of Living History started with local history.

 A full length living history play created, researched, written, developed and performed on site at an abandoned cemetery that promoted local history, attracted over 100 audience members, and increased community awareness of the non-profit group, Friends of Abandoned Cemeteries of Staten Island, and their mission.

-Joseph Smith - Staten Island's History Now: William T. Davis at The Conference House.
+Joseph Smith as William T. Davis at The Conference House.

 “Joe has blended together character, substance & humor to sculpt a portrait that is alive & moving.”